mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/evaluation.md

    ```
 ````

-For evaluating the quality of regression scores, [multi-label ranking measures](https://scikit-learn.org/stable/modules/model_evaluation.html#multilabel-ranking-metrics) provided by the [scikit-learn](https://scikit-learn.org) framework are used.
+For evaluating the quality of scores, [multi-label ranking measures](https://scikit-learn.org/stable/modules/model_evaluation.html#multilabel-ranking-metrics) provided by the [scikit-learn](https://scikit-learn.org) framework are used.

 (probability-estimates)=